ollybolly/iNaturalist_Bioblitz_photo_presentations/USER_GUIDE_UPDATED.md

 # iNaturalist project identifier (from project URL)
 project_slug <- "walpole-wilderness-bioblitz-2025"

-# How many photos to include in slideshow
+# How many photos to include in the slideshow
+# (the script may ship set low, e.g. 3, for a quick test; raise it for a full show)
-n_photos <- 25
+n_photos <- 50

-# For welcome slides and branding
+# For the welcome slide.
+The year is appended automatically from the data,
+# e.g. "Walpole Wilderness Bioblitz 2025".
-bioblitz_name <- "Walpole Wilderness"
+bioblitz_name <- "Walpole Wilderness Bioblitz"
-bioblitz_year <- 2025

-# Optional: path to your logo file (JPG or PNG)
+# Optional: logo file (JPG or PNG) in the project root folder
 bioblitz_logo <- "walpole_bioblitz_logo.jpg"

+# Date range on the welcome slide: read from the data, or set by hand
+bioblitz_dates_auto  <- TRUE
+bioblitz_dates_start <- NULL   # e.g. "2025-11-15", used only when bioblitz_dates_auto = FALSE
+bioblitz_dates_end   <- NULL   # e.g. "2025-11-17"
 ```

 **Finding your project slug:**